 Is "ella" any less common than "egli"?Ella is really uncommon and sounds really old and poetic.

 I think a lot of old books with Italian grammer are incorrect, vague, and unnatural, generally speaking.
 I believe that esso/essa is used for things and even animals.
 Not people.The 1950 paperback edition "THE BERLITZ SELF TEARCHER: ITALIAN" uses 'essa/egli' on page 20 to construct replies to questions of nationality.

 The book doesn't say anything about spoken vs. written Italian and I naturally thought the book could be used to speak the language.

-In the examples above, are you saying that 'lei/lui' should replace 'essa(or should it be 'ella')/lui construction when speaking?
-Should 'lei/lui' be used in writing today's Italian?
+In the examples above, are you saying that 'lei/lui' should replace 'essa(or should it be 'ella')/egli construction when speaking?
+(Not if you're reading something aloud) Should 'lei/lui' be used in writing today's Italian?

 Is the book out of date with today's Italian usage?
 It keeps the personal pronoun in many of the sentence constructions when it seem to me that the verb conjugation would be enough.